 Which option is better?

 Electricity costs are always a concern so lowering the amount of time your lights run will save you a few dollars.
 Where I live we get charged different rates for electricity.
-On peak hours, we pay more.
-I try to run my down time during those peak hours to help squeeze out a bit more savings.
+During peak hours, we pay more.
+I try to run my downtime during those peak hours to help squeeze out a bit more savings.
 The other benefit to the 18/6 schedule is that it gives your growing area time to cool down.
 It will make managing your climate conditions much easier.

 If you choose to grow Auto-Flowering plants (ruderalis) then your plants will require an 18/6 light schedule.
 Playing with the light requirements won’t change anything for an auto-flower plant.

 Provide water – Watering is very important.
 Don’t over or under water your plants!
-Water your plants when the top 2 inches (6cm) of soil are dry to the touch.
-You can use a hydro meter or your finger to test how wet the soil is.
-Also make sure that your growing containing contains enough holes on the bottom so that it provides ample drainage for your plants.
+Water your plants when the top 2 inches (6cm) of soil is dry to the touch.
+You can use a hydrometer or your finger to test how wet the soil is.
+Also, make sure that your growing containing contains enough holes on the bottom so that it provides ample drainage for your plants.
 As mentioned earlier in this guide you must note use tap water directly with your plants.
 You must filter and PH balance your water.

 Not too cold, not too hot – Don’t let your plants cook!
 Vegetative plants need warm conditions but not hot.
 Your goal should be a temperature range of 70-85°F (20-30°C).
 Make sure the relative humidity in your grow area is at least 30 to 40% as well.